UniPD-DII-ETCOMP/FFT-NLIE/README.md

 and FFT-FFT_NLIE itself

- [4] R. Torchio, "FFT-FFT_NLIE toolbox", https://github.com/UniPD-DII-ETCOMP/FFT-FFT_NLIE
+ [4] R. Torchio, "FFT-NLIE toolbox", https://github.com/UniPD-DII-ETCOMP/FFT-FFT-NLIE

-Contacts & Authors
+Contacts & Author
 -----------------------
-For any questions or need help to solve your problem, please contact us
+For any questions or need help to solve your problem, please contact me

 Riccardo Torchio (riccardo.torchio@unipd.it)